de-pot-op-org/go-potty-portal-automation/README.md

 At each step, wait for my confirmation before proceeding.
 If I encounter any issues, provide troubleshooting guidance based on the repository documentation.
 If needed, refer to specific sections of the script or JSON structure to help diagnose problems.
 ```

 This repository contains scripts for processing Excel data into Firebase-compatible JSON files for the Go Potty Portal system.
-The script takes data from the Excel file (`go-potty-portal.xlsx`) and merges it with the existing data in the `current/*.json` files, generating proper Firebase IDs, password hashes, and timestamps.
+The script takes data from the Excel file (`go-potty-portal.xlsx`) and merges it with the existing data in the `inputs/*.json` files, generating proper Firebase IDs, password hashes, and timestamps.

 ## Project Structure

 - `scripts/`: Contains JavaScript scripts for Excel data processing
-  - `process-excel-to-current.js`: The main script that processes Excel data
+  - `process-excel-to-inputs.js`: The main script that processes Excel data
-- `current/`: Contains the current state of JSON data files
+- `inputs/`: Contains the input JSON data files for git diff tracking
   - `organisations.json`: Organisation data
   - `auth-users.json`: Firebase Authentication user data
   - `users.json`: Firestore user data
   - `locations.json`: Location data
+- `outputs/`: Contains generated output files from the latest processing
+  - JSON files containing ONLY NEW entities from the latest processing
+  - `welcome-emails.txt`: Welcome emails for new users
 - `go-potty-portal.xlsx`: Excel file containing new data to be processed

 ## Prerequisites